Town Meeting 101 Photo Essay (2 min. video)

 Town Meeting begins at 7:00 PM in the Middle School Auditorium.
 Enter by Grove Street and please allow time to park and walk to the building.
 As you enter the Middle School, head to the left to the cafeteria to sign in.
 To actually vote in the auditorium, you must be a Hopkinton resident registered to vote and you must sign in at the voter table.
 Your name will be checked off and you’ll be given a small piece of paper marked “Voter Pass.”
 Hold on to this slip of paper; you will need it when it is time for the votes to be counted!
 You’ll see a table of handouts and fact sheets regarding all the proposed articles to be voted on from the town boards and committees.
 There is some terrific information here that may answer many of your questions.
 Listening devices for the hearing impaired will be available, please ask when you check in.

 You do not have to be present for the entire town meeting to vote, though the more that participate in whole, the more balanced the democratic process.
-A quorum of 100 people is required to open the meeting.
+A quorum of 100 people is needed for any business which calls for the appropriation of money at any Town Meeting.
 There is no set time to check in.
 The meeting will be broadcast live via HCAM TV (Comcast 8/Verizon 30/Streaming live at www.hcam.tv), but you MUST be present to vote.
 You just need to check in prior to the vote, whenever you arrive.
 You only have to check in once, and you can come and go from the auditorium as you please.
 You can text (with phone switched to silent mode) from within the auditorium, although there is minimal cell coverage.
 Step outside to make a phone call.

 The committee or board presenting each article may make a brief presentation before each article.
 The Town Moderator, Thomas Garabedian, will facilitate a question and answer period for registered residents.
 If you choose to ask a question or comment on an article, step up to one of the microphones located in the auditorium aisles.
 Wait for the moderator, to recognize you, then state your name and address, and keep your comments brief, civil, and to the point.
 The comment, question and answer period will end when either #1 the moderator sees that no one else is waiting at the microphone to speak or #2 a voter comes to the microphone, is recognized by the moderator, and says “I move the question” or “I call the question.”
 The motion to end debate must then be seconded and then adopted by a ⅔ vote.